Do. Not. Miss. These Black Friday Week deals

-Been hoping for a MacBook Air deal to jump-start your Black Friday ?
+Been hoping for a MacBook Air deal to jump-start your Black Friday?
 Ask and ye shall receive: Amazon is now offering the lowest price to date (provided you're not in a hurry -- see below).
-But that's just the tip of the deal-berg; all the major retailers are running major sales, as chronicled in our ultimate Black Friday deals guide.
+But that's just the tip of the deal-berg.
+The big day isn't even here yet, but all the major retailers are running major sales, as chronicled in our ultimate Black Friday deals guide.
 Here are some of the latest highlights:

 - The Nintendo Switch Lite for $175 (save $25)